 It must have arrived back to the UK in 2018 where it has the only MOT on file, this would have been required by the DVLA to re-register the bike.
 The mileage is noted as 6,693 miles however this should read km’s and not miles and will need to be corrected at the next MOT.

 The bike is also on what is presumably it’s original plate.
 It is on a T plate which is 1978.
 Bizarrely the V5 has manufacture date stated as 1979 which would have put it on a V plate, I can only surmise that on re-import the wrong date was put on the dating certificate which DVLA would have required at the time, however it appears to have reassigned to it it’s original plate.

-On arrival back to the UK it was apparently owned by someone on the South coast (Chichester?), before going to a Simon from Norfolk and finally Terry at Silverstone before ending up at dealer Lusso Veloce where I purchased it from.
+On arrival back to the UK it was MOT’d and re-commissioned by Manleys Motorcycles in Southend for a chap called Simon, the fifth owner.
+I saw it advertised on ebay in early 2020, where it was snapped up by a Terry at Silverstone before ending up at dealer Lusso Veloce where I purchased it from.

-This accounts for all owners on the V5, the only info I don’t really have is for the first registered keeper between 1993-circa 1997 and the 4th owner from 2018-pre 2020.
+This accounts for all owners on the V5, the only info I don’t really have is for the first registered keeper between 1993-circa 1997.

 The timeline looks a bit like this…